Carlos151294/ticketing/auth/README.md

   * Create src folder and a index.ts file
   * Create scripts:
     + start (starts the app in dev mode)
+  * Create Dockerfile
+  * Create a .dockerignore file to avoid loading up node_modules into the container when it's built.
+  * Build image
+    docker build -t dockerID/name .
+  * Create infra folder and inside create k8s folder
+  * Create an auth deployment file with deployment and service configuration (default service type is ClusterIP)
 #### Dependencies Dictionary
 * **ts-node-dev**